ThreeDotsLabs/watermill/_examples/basic/4-metrics/README.md

 #### Golang

-A [Golang](https://hub.docker.com/_/golang) image which runs the [example code](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/basic/4-metrics/main.go). t consists of a router with a single handler.
+A [Golang](https://hub.docker.com/_/golang) image which runs the [example code](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/basic/4-metrics/main.go).
+It consists of a router with a single handler.

 The handler consumes messages from a [Gochannel PubSub](https://github.com/ThreeDotsLabs/watermill/tree/master/message/infrastructure/gochannel), and publishes 0-4 copies of the message with a preconfigured random delay.